 The physiological mechanisms by which these hormonal changes affect the Achilles tendon involve various cellular and molecular pathways.
 Hormones such as estrogen, progesterone, testosterone, relaxin, and sex hormone-binding globulin (SHBG) have been shown to affect ligament laxity during pregnancy and lactation.

-For instance, estrogen and relaxin can alter the expression of genes involved in collagen synthesis and cross-linking, leading to changes in tendon stiffness and laxity.
+For instance, estrogen and relaxin can alter the expression of genes involved in collagen synthesis and cross-linking, thereby altering tendon stiffness and laxity.
 Progesterone’s role in relaxing smooth muscles could also affect the tendon’s mechanical properties.
-SHBG’s regulation of sex hormone levels can impact the balance of collagen synthesis and degradation, influencing tendon stiffness and laxity.
+SHBG’s regulation of sex hormone levels can affect the balance between collagen synthesis and degradation, thereby influencing tendon stiffness and laxity.

 Let’s find out more about these hormonal changes in specifics: